SENIOR PRODUCT MANAGER - video games | virtual reality | digital products

-I am a creative leader that thrives to collaborate closely with artists, UX designers and programmers to create engaging game experiences that will surprise and please players making them ask for more.
+I am a creative leader that thrives to collaborate closely with artists, UX designers and engineers to create engaging experiences that will surprise and please players making them ask for more.

 My taste in gaming is as eclectic as the games I've worked on.
-The ones I like the most are those with simple and pure ideas supported by a strong coherent stylistic approach.
+The ones I like the most are those with simple mechanics supported by original narrative as well as a coherent stylistic approach.

-- Shadow of the Colossus (I am waiting on The Last Guardian so bad) is so epic, nothing can really compare to flying on a Colossus that you are hanging onto with your bare hands and trying to kill it with a sword, well except maybe when I play Call of Duty or Uncharted.
+Shadow of the Colossus (I've only waited 10 years for The Last Guardian) is so epic, nothing can really compare to flying on a Colossus that you are hanging onto with your bare hands and trying to kill it with a sword, well except maybe when I play Call of Duty or Uncharted.

 When I am not gaming, many things catch my interest, I am constantly learning.
-I am now playing around with Cubase to make sound, it's too early to call it music but I'm working on it.
-I'm pretty extraverted, I like to do Improv and Theatre, it has been part of my life for the past 15 years, and has proven to be very useful at work.
-When I need some fresh air, which is often, I like to do all sorts of things, Camping, Hiking, Biking, Surfing, Skydiving, Screaming at the ocean, all sorts!
+I am now playing around with Cubase to make "sound", it's too early to call it music but I'm working on it.
+I'm pretty extroverted, I like to do Improv, theatre, and short films, it has been part of my life for the past 15 years, and has proven to be very useful for work.
+When I need some fresh air, I like to do all sorts of things, camping, hiking, biking, skydiving, screaming at the ocean, all sorts!